-It is a common misconception that cars are essentially water-resistant and while they do function perfectly fine with a drive in mild rain, floods are a whole different story.
+It is a common misconception that cars are essentially water-resistant and while they do function perfectly fine with a drive-in mild rain, floods are a whole different story!
 As you might imagine, water and metal (you know, the material all cars are made from) do not mix very well.
-The results of which are usually rust and foul smelling odours.
-Since we are quickly approaching the monsoon season in India, here is a guide on what to do if your car has flooded in the rain.
+The results of which are usually rust and foul-smelling odours, damaged electricals and a damaged engine in certain situations.

 Also Read – Things To Do If You Own A Flood-Affected Car

-The following guide is for situations wherein you might leave your car windows open accidentally, drive into a large puddle, or the seal on your doors and windows are not tight enough to keep water out.
+The following guide is for situations wherein you might have parked your car in a flooded basement or left your car windows open accidentally, drove into a large water puddle, or the seal on your doors and windows are not tight enough to keep water out.

 Also Read – How to Prepare Your Vehicle for the Rainy Season

 In the event that you find your car flooded or the engine refuses to start, there are three main steps you should take before you can do anything else.